-The Company intends to add two additional members to its Board of Directors.
-Mr. Geffken will become a member of our Board of Directors immediately after this registration statement becomes effective and execution of the underwriting agreement in connection with this offering.
-Mr. Rosen will become a member of our Board of Directors promptly after the closing of this offering.
-These directors will be "independent directors" as contemplated by the NASDAQ Stock Market rules.
+The Company intends to add additional members to its Board of Directors prior to the closing of this offering.
+These directors will be "independent directors" and "external directors" as contemplated by the NASDAQ Stock Market rules and Israeli law.
+The Company will also establish an Audit Committee and a Compensation Committee.